 There are certain crew positions that the voidjammer needs to have.
 The first one is always the pilot and the second one an engineer.
 The other crew positions are determined by the voidjammer’s type.
 For example, a refitted patrol craft might make use of a gunner and an exploratory vessel a sensor operator.

-Crew positions provide the characters with specific actions and character development features.
+Crew positions provide the characters with specific actions.

 Critical crew positions: